 When to shoot?

 The best time to photograph a newborn is in the first fourteen days of life.
 During this time they sleep more soundly and curl up more easily into adorable poses.
 You’ll be moving them around and scrunching them into those sweet sleepy newborn images, so you want to make sure they’re sleepy enough.

-I have photographed babies as old as ten weeks and have been successful in getting newborn like poses.
+I have photographed babies as old as ten weeks and have been successful in getting a newborn like poses.
 The key to photographing older babies is to make sure that they are kept awake for up to two hours prior to starting the session.

 Most of the images you’ll be shooting work best if the baby is in a deep sleep.
-To encourage this, we recommend that you do whatever it takes to make sure that baby is nice and exhausted.
+To encourage this, we recommend that you do whatever it takes to make sure that the baby is nice and exhausted.